 Under the Canadian Energy Regulator Act (CER Act), the company must provide notice to owners that the abandonment application has been filed:

-The Commission of the Canada Energy Regulator (Commission) expects companies to use the form of notice specified by the Commission [Notice of Proposed Abandonment: English, 69 KB]; [Notice of Proposed Abandonment: French, 71 KB].
+The Commission of the Canada Energy Regulator expects companies to use the form of notice specified by the Commission [Notice of Proposed Abandonment: English, WORD 719 KB]; [Notice of Proposed Abandonment: French, WORD 720 KB].